Uppal-harsh/git/README.md

 # git
-just a demo for learning git and github
+Just a demo for learning git and GitHub harsh uppal